 HOLY FRIKKING MACKERAL (H F M)

 But I drive a car.
 I’ve been known to use cling-film.
 I am indirectly responsible for the death of an innocent guinea pig.
 And I don’t like lecturing people.
 Pot.
 Kettle.
 Black.
 That kind of thing.
-How might I fit in with ‘conservation’– it’s a word that I associate with people who know what they are doing, and I’m not one of them!
+‘Conservation’ is a word I associate with people who know what they are doing, and I’m not one of them!